 Withdrawal from the University

 Completed forms should be submitted to Research Services as soon as possible.
-Until a formal notification of withdrawal is received and processed by the University the student is still liable for payment of outstanding tuition or tuition-related fees up to the date of withdrawal.
+Students should note that they are still liable for payment of outstanding tuition or tuition-related fees up to the date the University receives and processes their withdrawal form.
 Please note that retrospective withdrawals or transfers cannot be backdated more than 30 days.
-If a student is transferring to another university, proof of acceptance at the other institution, e.g. a copy of an offer letter, should be submitted with the form.
+If a student is transferring to another university, proof of acceptance at the other institution, e.g. a copy of an offer letter, may be requested.
 Any outstanding debts to the University will become payable once a student has left.
 Some students may also be eligible for a partial refund of tuition fees, depending on when they formally withdrew.
 Please refer to the University's tuition fee refund policy.

 Where students appear to have left the University without giving any formal notification, departments should report this as soon as possible to Research Services, so that the student may be formally deemed withdrawn.
-Research Services may make a final attempt to contact the student before their student record is terminated.
-Problems arise when students are expected to still pay fees they feel are not due, which is why it is essential that they notify the University of their intention to leave as soon as possible.
+Research Services will normally make a final attempt to contact the student before their student record is closed down.
+Problems arise when students are expected to still pay fees they feel are not due, which is why it is essential that the University is notified of their intention to leave as soon as possible.

 Withdrawal of international students